postmates/PMJSON/README.md

 ### Accessors

 Besides encoding/decoding, this library also provides a comprehensive suite of accessors for getting data out of `JSON` values.
-There's 4 types of basic accessors provided:
+There are 4 types of basic accessors provided:

 1. Basic property accessors named after types such as `.string`.
 These accessors return the underlying value if it matches the type, or `nil` if  the value is not the right type.
 For example, `.string` returns `String?`.
 These accessors do not convert between types, e.g. `JSON.Int64(42).string` returns `nil`.
 2. Property accessors beginning with the word `as`, such as `.asString`.
 These accessors also return an optional value, but they convert between types if it makes sense to do so.
 For example, `JSON.Int64(42).asString` returns `"42"`.
 3. Methods beginnning with `get`, such as `getString()`.
 These methods return non-optional values, and throw `JSONError`s if the value's type does not match.
 These methods do not convert between types, e.g. `try JSON.Int64(42).getString()` throws an error.
 For every method of this type, there's also a variant ending in `OrNil`, such as `getStringOrNil()`, which does return an optional.
 These methods only return `nil` if the value is `null`, otherwise they throw an error.
 4. Methods beginning with `to`, such as `toString()`.
 These are just like the `get` methods except they convert between types when appropriate, using the same rules that the `as` methods do, e.g. `try JSON.Int64(42).toString()` returns `"42"`.
-Like the `get` methods, there's also variants ending in `OrNil`.
+Like the `get` methods, there are also variants ending in `OrNil`.

 `JSON` also provides both keyed and indexed subscript operators that return a `JSON?`, and are always safe to call (even with out-of-bounds indexes).
 And it provides 2 kinds of subscripting accessors:

 1. For every basic `get` accessor, there's a variant that takes a key or an index.
 These are equivalent to subscripting the receiver and invoking the `get` accessor on the result, except they produce better errors (and they handle missing keys/out-of-bounds indexes properly).
 For example, `getString("key")` or `getString(index)`.
 The `OrNil` variants also return `nil` if the key doesn't exist or the index is out-of-bounds.
-2. Similarly, there's subscripting equivalents for the `to` accessors as well.
+2. Similarly, there are subscripting equivalents for the `to` accessors as well.

 And finally, the `getObject()` and `getArray()` accessors provide variants that take a closure.
 These variants are recommended over the basic accessors as they produce better errors.
 For example, given the following JSON: